Return to Previous Page

 Fork-tailed Storm-Petrel possibly in late summer

-Great Blue Heron not likely
+Great Blue Heron possibly, winter resident

 Greater Flamingo pink plastic only

-Greater White-fronted Goose not likely
+Greater White-fronted Goose possibly, during spring migration

-Green-winged Teal possibly
+Green-winged Teal possibly during migration

-Northern Pintail possibly
+Northern Pintail possibly during migration

-Northern Shoveler possibly
+Northern Shoveler possibly during migration

-Gadwall not likely
+Gadwall not likely, seen once

-American Wigeon possibly
+American Wigeon possibly during spring and fall migration

-Harlequin Duck almost certainly
+Harlequin Duck almost certainly, year round resident

-Oldsquaw not as likely in summer, winter resident
+Long-tailed Duck not as likely in summer, winter resident

-Black Scoter almost certainly
+Black Scoter almost certainly in winter, not as likely in summer

 Surf Scoter almost certainly